disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 permalink: /isd-vig5/
 ---

-# Step-by-step guide to reproduce the application *"IFNG rescues the expression of dupilumab-downregulated proteins in AD	"*
+# Step-by-step guide to reproduce the application *"IFNG rescues the expression of TSLP and IL33 in AD keratinocytes under dupilumab treatment"*

 ### 1. Obtaining the protein expression data

 #### 1.1.
-Download the protein expression data from the [Supplementary Table E2](https://www.frontiersin.org/api/v4/articles/565656/file/Data_Sheet_1.XLSX/565656_supplementary-materials_datasheets_1_xlsx/1) accompanying the study by [He et al 2020](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2020.01768/full); in this study, inflammatory proteome expression profiles (based on a panel of pre-selected 353 inflammatory proteins) were measured via Olink proteomic assay in AD lesional and non-lesional skin samples taken from patients before and after treatment with dupilumab.
+Download the protein expression data from the [Supplementary Table E2](https://www.frontiersin.org/api/v4/articles/565656/file/Data_Sheet_1.XLSX/565656_supplementary-materials_datasheets_1_xlsx/1) accompanying the study by [He et al 2020](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2020.01768/full); in this study, inflammatory proteome expression profiles (based on a panel of pre-selected 353 inflammatory proteins) were measured via Olink proteomic assay in AD lesional and non-lesional skin samples taken from non-chronic patients before and after treatment with dupilumab.